 I never touched Haskell or F# and don’t get the hype around Clojure.
 And don’t get me started about other ML-style “compile-to-js” languages.
 Monads and functors look like spelling mistakes to me.

 That’s a field in and of itself, but managing audio is an important part of Game Development (my first love).
-I think I used Discrete Cosine Transforms for textures once?
-Oscilloscopes and sawtooth waveforms are mostly painful memories of boring physics classes.
+Maybe I used Discrete Cosine Transforms for textures once?
+Oscilloscopes, oscillators and waveforms are mostly painful memories of boring physics classes.

 98% of AWS